- What does the trade agreement mean for my exports?

 5. I do maintenance and repair jobs in the UK.
 Will I need an ATA carnet?

 An ATA carnet comes in handy when you need to import or export materials temporarily.
 For instance, musical instruments, tools, samples, marketing materials and other materials you will be using during your stay in the UK.
 An ATA carnet is a kind of passport for objects.
 With it, you won’t need to pay VAT, import duties or a deposit.
 And it simplifies your dealings with customs, as you’ll only need the one document for your entire journey.
-You can apply (in Dutch) for an ATA carnet to the Netherlands Chamber of Commerce KVK.
+You can apply (in Dutch) for an ATA carnet to KVK.
 You’ll have to create an account.

 6. My British clients are asking for a DDP delivery.
 Do I adjust the Incoterms®?

 Incoterms® are an agreement between you and your customer: you decide who is responsible for transport, insurance and costs, and who is liable in case of damaged goods or loss.
 There is no standard delivery agreement for shipments to or from the UK after 1 January 2021.
 You British clients are probably asking you to agree to an Incoterms® DDP (Delivery Duty Paid) because they themselves have little customs experience, and want to avoid fuss at the border.
 When you agree to a DDP, you make a local delivery in the UK, and you clear the goods at British Customs.
 This has fiscal consequences for you in the UK; in other words, you’ll have to pay all taxes and duties.
 Don’t forget to factor these costs into the price, if you choose this option.